elastisys/compliantkubernetes/docs/adr/0008-use-hostnetwork-or-loadbalancer-for-ingress.md

 ## Context and Problem Statement

 Many regulations require traffic to be encrypted over public Internet.
-Compliant Kubernetes solves this problem via an [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) and [cert-manager](https://github.com/cert-manager/cert-manager).
-As of February 2021, Compliant Kubernetes comes by default with [Ingress-NGINX](https://kubernetes.github.io/ingress-nginx/), but [Ambassador](https://www.getambassador.io/) is planned as an alternative.
+Welkin solves this problem via an [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) and [cert-manager](https://github.com/cert-manager/cert-manager).
+As of February 2021, Welkin comes by default with [Ingress-NGINX](https://kubernetes.github.io/ingress-nginx/), but [Ambassador](https://www.getambassador.io/) is planned as an alternative.
 The question is, how does traffic arrive at the Ingress Controller?

 ## Decision Drivers